taverianov/cloudlinux-documentation/docs/shared/control_panel_integration/README.md

 Queries to the backend are created separately in the points (PHP files) which are located in the LVE Manager catalog.

-### Implement logic to show or hide plugin’s.
+### Implementing Logic for Plugin Visibility Control

-Vendor can implement logic to show or hide the end-user's plugin inside his control panel.
-Current UI settings are stored in the config file `/usr/share/l.v.e-manager/lvemanager-config.json`.
+Vendors can implement logic to control the visibility of end-user plugins within their control panel.
+The current UI settings are stored in the read-only config file located at `/usr/share/l.v.e-manager/lvemanager-config.json`. **Note: This file is read-only and cannot be modified by vendors.
+Vendors should read this file and implement logic in their own systems to show or hide icons based on the settings in this config file.**

 <div class="notranslate">

 ```
 {
     "ui_config": {
         "inodeLimits": {
             "showUserInodesUsage": false
         },
         "uiSettings": {
             "hideRubyApp": true,
             "hideLVEUserStat": false,
             "hidePythonApp": false,
             "hideNodeJsApp": false,
             "hidePHPextensions": false,
             "hideDomainsTab": false,
             "hidePhpApp": false,
             "hideXrayApp": true,
-        "hideAccelearteWPApp": false
+            "hideAccelerateWPApp": false
         }
     }
 }
 ```
 </div>

-List of available to use options from `ui_config.uiSettings`:
+The following options are available under `ui_config.uiSettings`:

-`hideLVEUserStat` - show or hide “Resource Usage” plugin for end-user (hide if value is `true`, show if value is `false`).
+- `hideLVEUserStat` - control the visibility of the “Resource Usage” plugin for end-users (hide if value is `true`, show if value is `false`).

-`hidePhpApp` - show or hide “PHP Selector” plugin for end-user (hide if value is `true`, show if value is `false`).
+- `hidePhpApp` - control the visibility of the “PHP Selector” plugin for end-users (hide if value is `true`, show if value is `false`).

-`hidePythonApp` - show or hide “Python Selector” plugin for end-user (hide if value is `true`, show if value is `false`).
+- `hidePythonApp` - control the visibility of the “Python Selector” plugin for end-users (hide if value is `true`, show if value is `false`).

-`hideNodeJsApp` - show or hide “Nodejs Selector” plugin for end-user (hide if value is `true`, show if value is `false`).
+- `hideNodeJsApp` - control the visibility of the “Nodejs Selector” plugin for end-users (hide if value is `true`, show if value is `false`).

-`hideXrayApp` - show or hide “X-Ray” plugin for end-user (hide if value is `true`, show if value is `false`).
+- `hideXrayApp` - control the visibility of the “X-Ray” plugin for end-users (hide if value is `true`, show if value is `false`).

-`hideAccelerateWPApp` - show or hide “AccelerateWP” plugin for end-user (hide if value is `true`, show if value is `false`).
+- `hideAccelerateWPApp` - control the visibility of the “AccelerateWP” plugin for end-users (hide if value is `true`, show if value is `false`).

 *Brand assets* located in  `/usr/share/l.v.e-manager/commons/brand-assets`.
 In the `images` folder present icons which vendor can use while embeds plugin into control panel.
-There are icons for the following plugins:
+Icons for the following plugins are available:

-* Cloudlinux Manager;
+- CloudLinux Manager
-* Resource Usage;
+- Resource Usage
-* Python/NodeJS,PHP Selectors;
-* X-Ray;
-* AccelerateWP;
+- Python/NodeJS, PHP Selectors
+- X-Ray
+- AccelerateWP

 ### UI with CageFS enabled